 3. The Criminal Mind

 When a car theft prevention tool called “The Club” made its way to the market motorists everywhere thought they had finally out-smarted automobile thieves.
 Well, it wasn’t long before car thieves began removing the steering wheel in order to steal a car they wanted.
 Real-time GPS tracker systems are great tools for quickly recovering stolen vehicles.
 However, if a car thief knows or assumes that a vehicle they want to steal is equipped with a tracker system they may search for a GPS before they steal the automobile.
 If they find it they can easily tamper with or damage the tracker system.
-Although it shouldn’t have to be mentioned, but if a criminal looks for a real-time tracker on a vehicle, finds the tracker system and destroys the device, the system will not work.
+Although it shouldn’t have to be mentioned, if a criminal looks for a real-time tracker on a vehicle, finds the tracker system, and destroys the device, the system will not work.

 4. A Bad Connection

 People that use real-time trackers often hard-wire the GPS to the target vehicle, then activate the system only if the car it is equipped upon is stolen.
 This allows the person to avoid paying the monthly service fees associated with real-time trackers up until the time they actually need to recover a vehicle.
-With that said, if a person hard-wires the GPS incorrectly, the tracker system will drain power and be useless most likely within a couple weeks.
+With that said, if a person hard-wires the GPS incorrectly, the tracker system will drain power and be useless most likely within a couple of weeks.
 Therefore, when they try to activate the device nothing will happen.

 One way to avoid this is to have the tracker system activated once the GPS is hard-wired.
 That will help ensure the tracker was properly connected.
 Please note that it is also highly recommended that the GPS is installed by a professional.

 GPS trackers are one of the most efficient surveillance tools a person can use to improve safety and fleet efficiency.
-However, the technology is not flawless, and people should be aware of some of the limitations associated with real-time systems before investment in such equipment.
+However, the technology is not flawless, and people should be aware of some of the limitations associated with real-time systems before investing in such equipment.